dquimper/GitbookTest/Custom Fields/General/Search Entity (Leads, People, etc) by Custom Field.md

-## Search Entity (Leads, People, etc) by Custom Field,Custom fields are available for each of the entities (Leads, People, Companies, Opportunities, Projects, and Tasks).
+## Search Entity (Leads, People, etc) by Custom Field
+,Custom fields are available for each of the entities (Leads, People, Companies, Opportunities, Projects, and Tasks).
 Custom field types include: Text Field, Text Area, Dropdown, Date, Checkbox, Number Field, URL, Percentage, Currency, and Multi-Select Dropdown.
 Text fields are not searchable at this point.
 The table below summarizes the behavior of each of these fields.

 | Field                 | Type          | Search for Empty Value? | Any, All, None Options |
 | --------------------- | ------------- | ----------------------- | ---------------------- |